focusaurus/peterlyons.com-zola/content/problog/2022-10-squeezebox-keyboard-v2209.md

 [PCBWay](https://www.pcbway.com/) reached out to me to offer to fabricate a PCB for the squeezebox at no cost.
 So I took the files that Petr created and uploaded them to PCBWay's online shopping tool.
 In a few minutes, I had submitted an order for 10 PCBs (enough for 5 split keyboards).
 Ten days later, the PCBs had been fabricated and shipped across the world to me.
 It was so exciting to have something with an air of legitimacy giving the project a lot of polish instead of just an embarrassing pile of wires.

-Thanks PCBWay and Petr Viktori!
+Thanks PCBWay and Petr Viktorin!
 The boards look great, fit in the case perfectly, and work great.

 {{ figureflickr(url="https://live.staticflickr.com/65535/52424619192_8bf0c340fe_c_d.jpg" caption="Custom MatrixBar PCB with pin headers, diodes, and MCU sockets") }}